thebkv/bkv/BKV_The_Odyssey.md

 | Phaiakia | Transitional restoration | Healing hospitality that prepares the self for final return. | Wilderness — reorientation before possession |

-# END OF ODYSSEUS AND DAVID
+# END OF THE ODYSSEY